cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ```
 print(dir(digits))
 ```
 we can see that the digits dataset has 5 attributes - DESCR, data, images, target, and target_names.
+&nbsp;
+&nbsp;

 If we want to know even more about the dataset, we can add
 ```
 print(digits.DESCR)
 ```
 which prints out the description of the dataset.
+&nbsp;
+&nbsp;

 For thoroughness, we can print the shape of the dataset with
 ```
 print(digits.data.shape)
 ```
 which shows that the dataset has 1797 rows and 64 columns.
+&nbsp;
+&nbsp;

-We can also use the Python library matplotlib to display the images in this dataset.
+We can also use the matplotlib library to display the images in this dataset.
 Add the following code:
 ```
 import matplotlib.pyplot as plt
 plt.gray()